nicholaswmin/automap/README.md

 > **avoid nesting lists inside other lists**.
 > You could assemble a structure that takes literal *years* to fetch
 > instead of milliseconds or at the very least skew the response times
-> towards entirely unacceptably values.
+> towards entirely unacceptable values.

 #### Flat lists